Lynn Cominsky: Sonoma State University

-Cominsky joined the faculty at Sonoma State University in 1986, where she is now Professor of Physics and Astronomy.
-She has been Chair of the Physics and Astronomy Department since 2004; she briefly chaired also the Department of Chemistry from August 2005 to January 2007.
-In 1992, Cominsky began a collaboration with scientists (including Elliott Bloom) at the Stanford Linear Accelerator Center (SLAC), which led directly to her involvement in the Gamma-ray Large Area Space Telescope (GLAST) project.
+Cominsky joined the faculty at Sonoma State University in 1986, where she is now professor of physics and astronomy.
+She was chair of the physics and astronomy department from 2004 to 2019; she briefly also chaired the department of chemistry from August 2005 to January 2007.
+In 1992, Cominsky began a collaboration with scientists (including Elliott Bloom) at the Stanford Linear Accelerator Center (SLAC), which led directly to her involvement in the Fermi Gamma-ray Space Telescope (FGST, also FGRST), formerly called the Gamma-ray Large Area Space Telescope (GLAST) project.

-Cominsky founded the Education and Public Outreach group at Sonoma State University in 1999 and is the Project Director, Principal Investigator on over $17 million in grants and final technical reviewer for all products.
+Cominsky founded EdEon, formerly called Education and Public Outreach group, at Sonoma State University in 1999 and is the project director and principal investigator on over $17 million in grants and final technical reviewer for all products.
 She is also co-principal investigator on additional $5 million in federal grants.
-The mission of the SSU E/PO group is to develop exciting formal and informal educational materials to inspire students in grades 5–14 to pursue STEM careers, to train teachers nationwide in the classroom use of these materials, and to enhance science literacy for the general public.
+The mission of the SSU EdEon group is to develop exciting formal and informal educational materials to inspire students in grades 5–14 to pursue STEM careers, to train teachers nationwide in the classroom use of these materials, and to enhance science literacy for the general public.

-The SSU E/PO group's largest NASA-funded project was the Education and Public Outreach program for the Fermi Gamma-ray Space Telescope mission.
+EdEon's largest NASA-funded project was the Education and Public Outreach program for the Fermi Gamma-ray Space Telescope mission.
 Launched on June 11, 2008, Fermi (formerly known as GLAST) is a space mission that uses silicon strip detectors to observe cosmic gamma-radiation from objects such as pulsars and quasars in the energy range 10 MeV - 300 GeV.
 Cominsky's group also led the Education and Public Outreach team for the Swift Gamma-Ray Burst Mission, launched on November 20, 2004.
 In 2003, Cominsky assumed the lead for the outreach effort for the US portion of the European Space Agency's XMM-Newton satellite.
-From 1999–2005, Cominsky was also the Principal Investigator and Faculty Advisor for the North Bay Science Project, a California Science Project site located at SSU.
+From 1999–2005, Cominsky was also the principal investigator and faculty advisor for the North Bay Science Project, a California Science Project site located at SSU.
 Other major projects developed by the SSU E/PO group include an online Cosmology curriculum for undergraduates, and an innovative curriculum for secondary students to build small payloads for launch on high-powered rockets and balloons.
 Cominsky is also a scientific co-investigator on the Fermi, Swift NuSTAR missions, and a member of the LIGO Scientific Collaboration.
 From 2012–2014, the SSU E/PO group developed an educator's guide for the NuSTAR mission.